oliverrdz/SoftPotato_Desktop/README.md

 + Windows 10

 ## Pending:
-+ Build executable for Mac
++ Build Linux, Mac and Windows binaries
 + Change to an implicit algorithm to improve stability
 + Activate non-faradaic response